Electric Guitar Tuner Online –

 Standard Electric Guitar Tuning

-The most common tuning for electric guitars is known as standard tuning.
+The most common tuning for electric guitars is known as standard tuning for an electric guitar.
 In this tuning, the six guitar strings are tuned to the following notes:

 E – A – D – G – B – E